 Problems of Traditional Applications

-These requirements create certain problems.
+These requirements create specific problems.
 First, what if you already have some of the tools or libraries installed, but in an unsupported version?
 You’d have to upgrade or downgrade them, hoping it won’t break any existing software.
 The problems don’t end once requirements are met and the application is running correctly, though.

 Containers to the Rescue